-- Inspection, settlement and payment have been made since the beginning of the activity till 2017. - The company's books for the year 2010 have not been checked to date.
+- Inspection, settlement and payment have been made since the beginning of the activity till 2017. - The company's books since 2018 up to date have not been checked to date.

-- The examination of the stamp duty was completed up to 31/12/2010, and the settlement and all due the taxes were paid - The company's books for the year 2011 have not been examined to date. - 7.
-Abu Dhabi Islamic Holding Company for Financial Investments
+- The examination of the stamp duty was completed up to 31/12/2010, and the settlement and all due the taxes were paid - The company's books for the year 2011 have not been examined to date.

+5. Abu Dhabi Islamic Holding Company for Financial Investments